Plumbing problems - a bit like plumbers - come in all shapes and sizes!

 Slow draining or blocked drains and plugholes

-As with blocked loos, when it comes to healthy drainage for your kitchen sink, bathroom shower and other plugholes, prevention is definitely the best cure.
+When it comes to healthy drainage for your kitchen sink, bathroom shower and other plugholes, prevention is definitely the best cure.
 Avoid the hassle of clogged, blocked, or slow-draining plugholes by being mindful of what you put down them.

 In particular, avoid pouring cooking fats, oils and other food grease down your kitchen sink if possible.
 Although runny while hot, they cool quickly and can congeal in your drains, causing a blockage.